Kong/docs.konghq.com/app/konnect/network.md

 ## Hostnames

-Data planes initiate the connection to the {{site.konnect_short_name}} control plane.
+Runtime instances initiate the connection to the {{site.konnect_short_name}} control plane.
 They require access through firewalls to communicate with the control plane.

-To let data planes request and receive configuration, and send telemetry data, add the following hostnames to the firewall allowlist:
+To let a runtime instances request and receive configuration, and send telemetry data, add the following hostnames to the firewall allowlist:

 * `cloud.konghq.com`: The {{site.konnect_short_name}} platform.